Vancouver is located in British Columbia and is surrounded by beautiful mountains as well as the Pacific Ocean ocean.

 Visit Chinatown and the Dr. Sun Yat-Sen Park

-Within Chinatown you'll also find the famous Dr. Sun Yat-Sen Park, a classic Chinese Garden with a lovely pond and a pretty pagoda.
+Within Chinatown, you'll also find the famous Dr. Sun Yat-Sen Park, a classic Chinese Garden with a lovely pond and a pretty pagoda.
 Read more about the Dr. Sun Yat-Sen Chinese Garden here.

 Have dinner and a drink at St. Regis Bar & Grill